 In this study, an asymptotic inversion technique is utilized to interpret and invert pressure variations in the low frequency domain.
 Working in the frequency domain requires the transformation of the pressure variations through the Fourier Transform discussed above.
 Transforming the pressure to the frequency domain reduces the volume of observation data to a much smaller quantity of observations.

 The pressure data in the frequency domain is then utilized to characterize the reservoir and the completions.
 This is accomplished through the use of inverse methods and model parameter sensitivities.
 Sensitivities are defined as the change in the output to a change in the input.
 In this specific problem, the sensitivities refer to changes in the pressure data in the frequency domain to changes in gridblock permeability values.
 Sensitivities can be computed either analytically or numerically.
-Numerical sensitivities can be computed by changing the value of each gridcell permeability, then running the simulator to predict bottomhole pressure variations.
-This is repeated N+1 times, where N is the number of gridcells.
+Numerical sensitivities can be computed by changing the value of each gridcell permeability, then running Eclipse to predict bottomhole pressure variations.
+The bottomhole pressure variations are estimated every time the permeability in each single gridblock is altered.
+This is repeated N+1 times, where N is the number of gridcells and the additional simulation run is for the reference model.
 The sensitivities to changes in gridcell permeabilities is then computed as change in bottomhole pressure to a corresponding change in gridcell permeabilities.
 Eventually this will result in sensitivity values for each gridcell for each well in the model.
 The main disadvantage of numerical sensitivity computations is the need for several simulation runs.
 This can become prohibitively expensive when considering large field-scale studies.

 In this work, I overcome the problems associated with numerical sensitivity computation by analytically computing them.
-Sensitivity calculations are discussed later in the chapter.
+Analytical Sensitivity calculations are discussed later in the chapter.

 The main purpose of the asymptotic approach is to find a solution for the diffusive pressure component that emulates the characteristics of the wave propagation model.
 Virieux et al. (1994) and many others have studied the asymptotic approach in deriving the diffusivity equation in the frequency domain.
 The following notation describes the general form of the solution to the diffusion equation in the frequency domain.
 The use of this equation is discussed later in the chapter.